 - ¼ cup crumbled feta cheese

-- Freshly chopped dill or parsley, garnish to taste (optional)
+- Chopped fresh dill or parsley, garnish to taste (optional)

 - Preheat oven to 400 degrees Fahrenheit.
 Place bacon slices on a parchment paper-lined sheet pan and bake for 15 to 20 minutes until crispy.
 Drain the bacon on paper towels to remove excess grease.